skip to main content

 Workers clear away snow in Times Square, New York

-A winter storm packing a mix of snow and ice bore down on the US northeast, disrupting post-Christmas airline traffic and prompting officials in New York and New Jersey to issue weather emergency declarations.
+A mix of snow and ice bore down on the US northeast, disrupting post-Christmas airline traffic and prompting officials in New York and New Jersey to issue weather emergency declarations even as the storm ebbed by mid-morning local time.

-"The safety of New Yorkers is my top priority, and I continue to urge extreme caution throughout the duration of this storm," Ms Hochul said in a statement, urging residents to "avoid unnecessary travel."
+"The safety of New Yorkers is my top priority, and I continue to urge extreme caution throughout the duration of this storm," New York Governor Kathy Hochul said in a statement.

-Another 650 flights that had been scheduled to depart or land in the US today were cancelled, FlightAware reported.
+Another 2,100 international flights that had been scheduled to depart or land in the US were cancelled, FlightAware reported.

 A person cleans the street as snow falls during a winter storm in New York City